-Raymond H. Dampman was the son of Ramonus and Dora Dampman who lived in Warwick Township, Pennsylvania.
+Raymond H. Dampman was born on December 12, 1912 to Ramonus and Dora Dampman in Philadelphia.
+The family later moved to Warwick Township, Chester County.
 He was the oldest of three children.

 Raymond graduated form Warwick high school in 1931.
-He worked in construction after high school
+After graduation he worked in construction.

 Raymond was inducted into the Army Air Corps on March 12, 1942.
 He received training in Mississippi, Nevada, and South Carolina.
 After training, Raymond was assigned to serve with the 75th Bomber Squadron, 42nd Bomber Group, Medium - part of what was known as the Jungle Air Force.
 Raymond was promoted to the rank of Staff Sergeant and became a Flight Engineer on a B-25 Mitchell Bomber